jackson-tim/jctyztp/README.md

   4. The event-trigger will HTTP-GET a script, [jctyztp.slax](jctyztp.slax).
 The script will perform next step of the process

 The kickstart config must contain the Junos event-trigger.
-An exaple of one is shown [here](jctyztp-event.conf)
+An example kickstart for an EX switch is shown [here](ex-kickstart.conf).
+An exaple of just the event trigger config snippet is shown [here](jctyztp-event.conf).

 ## Script Execution